-William Morgan’s current and future engagements include FLUTE A Midsummer Night’s Dream and MARCO The Gondoliers Scottish Opera, DON OTTAVIO Don Giovanni Longborough Festival, Johann Strauss Gala tour Raymond Gubbay Ltd, and Vaughan Williams’ Serenade to Music BBC Scottish Symphony Orchestra at BBC Proms 2019.
+William Morgan’s current and future engagements include FLUTE A Midsummer Night’s Dream and MARCO The Gondoliers Scottish Opera, DON OTTAVIO Don Giovanni Longborough Festival, FIRST PRIEST The Mask of Orpheus English National Opera, Vaughan Williams’s Serenade to Music BBC Scottish Symphony Orchestra at BBC Proms and reprising the role of PHAETON Jonathan Dove’s The Day After in Liverpool.
 He is currently an ENO Harewood Artist.

-He was a National Opera Studio young artist (2015-16) sponsored by English National Opera, graduated from the Royal College of Music, and continues to study with Tim Evans-Jones.
+He was a National Opera Studio young artist (2015-16) sponsored by English National Opera, graduated from the Royal College of Music and continues to study with Tim Evans-Jones.